Gnarus-G/sciare/README.md

 # Sciare

-CLI tool to manage documents, doing semantic searches through documents, and prompting usign the RAG (Retrieval Augmented Generation) strategy to use relevant info from documents to extend the llm's strategy.
+CLI tool to manage documents, do semantic searches through documents and prompting using the RAG (Retrieval Augmented Generation) strategy to use relevant info from documents to extend the llm's inference.
 Using the llama2-uncensored model.

 ## Features